-Money Chaser is relatively a new website claiming to be an influencer network.
+Money Chaser was a website claiming to be an influencer network.

-Visitors to the site are led to believe that all they need to do is sign up, share a link & invite friends.
+Visitors to the site were led to believe that all they needed to do is sign up, share a link & invite friends.

-Supposedly, by doing this you’re going to make money online.
+Supposedly, by doing this you’re were going to make money online – lots of it!

-Visitors are also told that they’ll earn between $10 and $15 for every person they get to sign up for a free account.
+Visitors were also told that they’ll earn between $10 and $15 for every person they get to sign up for a free account.

-However, the truth is, it is a fake referral scheme.
+However, the truth is, it was a fake referral scheme.

-Members who are owed money have not been paid.
-This is a major complaint about Money Chaser
+Members who were owed money have never been paid.
+This was a major complaint about Money Chaser.

-Also, a HUGE red flag is the fact that the website domain name was registered anonymously.
+Also, a HUGE red flag is a fact that the website domain name was registered anonymously.

-This means the head of MoneyChaser.co operations can be absolutely anyone from around the world.
+This means the head or owner of MoneyChaser.co could be absolutely anyone from around the world.

 As indicated, they get money for every person who clicks their link and